 Forests in the fall are magical places.
-Seasonal rain reinvigorates the ecosystem after the hot summer sun has leached much of the land of moisture.
-And with the return of rain comes the emergence of one of the forest’s most beguiling lifeforms: mushrooms.
+Seasonal rain reinvigorates the ecosystem after the hot summer sun has dried much of the land.
+And with the return of rain comes one of the forest’s most beguiling lifeforms: mushrooms.

-Mushrooms are the fruit of fungi, a diverse group of organisms that create extensive underground networks of tiny, nutrient-transporting tubes and play an important role in recycling nutrients in the forest ecosystem.
-They attract our attention as food, medicine, pathogens and simply because mushrooms can be so visually striking.
+Mushrooms are the fruit of fungi, a diverse group of organisms that create extensive underground networks of tiny, nutrient-transporting tubes.
+Fungi play an important role in recycling nutrients in the forest.
+They attract our attention as food, medicine, pathogens and simply because they can be so visually striking.

 Trying to confirm a yellow-staining Agaricus species, probably A. xanthodermus/californicus (Photo by Pat Morrow)

 Biologists are exploring ways that fungi can help with everything from restoring degraded environments to increasing our understanding of climate change.
-These organisms seem to provide a lot of benefits to humans and the natural world, but the truth is right now there is relatively little known about where fungi grow in British Columbia.
+These organisms seem to provide a lot of benefits to humans and the natural world.
+But the truth is, right now little is known about where fungi grow in British Columbia.

-In 2017, mycologists (fungi biologists) compiled a list of 3,009 macrofungal species (those that can be seen by the naked eye) reported to occur in BC.
-This is likely only a fraction of the total number of species that occur in the province, and more research is needed to create a complete picture of where and how many fungi grow in BC.
+In 2017, mycologists (fungi biologists) compiled a list of 3,009 macrofungal species (those that can be seen by the naked eye) in BC.
+This is likely only a fraction of the total number of species that occur in the province.
+More research is needed to create a complete picture of where and how many fungi grow in BC.